sourmash-bio/sourmash/doc/developer.md

 ### If you're having trouble installing or using the development environment

-If you are getting an error that contains `ImportError: cannot import name 'to_bytes' from 'sourmash._minhash'`, then it's likely you need to update Rust and clean up your environment.
+If you are getting an error that contains `ImportError: cannot import name 'to_bytes' from 'sourmash.minhash'`, then it's likely you need to update Rust and clean up your environment.
 Some installation issues can be solved by simply removing the intermediate build files with:

 ```
 make clean